scottleibrand/scicast_bot/README.md

 Top N.  It then nudges them back towards the starting price.

 Both bots pick trade size using the smaller of:
-* An absolute value like 3% (3 percentage points, .003), or
+* An absolute value like 1% (1 percentage point, .001) at a time, or
 * A small fraction of their remaining budget (via `clipped_trade`)

 We recommend you use similar guards to keep from spending all your points at once.

+These examples explicitly adjust the probability.
+If you're more of a finance type, the API does provide some more buy/sell-oriented functions, but they are not demonstrated here.

 ## Features:
 * Demonstrates how to connect to a SciCastBotSession.